hybridgroup/gopherconeu-2024/robot/mip/README.md

 ## Installation

-Since this code uses the TinyGo Bluetooth package, you may have some specific installation requirements for your platform.
+The code in this activity code uses the TinyGo Bluetooth package http://tinygo.org/bluetooth

+It also uses the https://github.com/hybridgroup/tinygo-mip package which is where the code wrappers for the WowWee MiP Bluetooth API are located.

+Change directories into this directory where the needed Go modules files are located, and all dependencies will be installed.

 ## Running the code